 We have attached a pie chart that shows the breakdown of why it costs so much.
 We have done our homework, and we are being mentored by a coffee shop which opened last year with the same mission and business model.
 They raised 300,000 before opening and still fundraise 30 percent of their monthly operating expenses.
 As the chart shows, part of our fundraising is for 4-6 months operating expenses (before opening) to give us a better chance at sustainability.

-The biggest challenge is that training and payroll costs are higher than a typical coffee shop because our employees will mostly work part time and, therefore we will have more shifts.
-We will also want to have a minimum of three to four people working at all times, to create the interaction and build the community feel we desire.
+The biggest challenge is that training and payroll costs are higher than a typical coffee shop because we will have more employees than are typically needed -- three to four people working at all times to create the interaction and build the community feel we desire.
 It will all be worth it, but it takes a lot of funds to cover these additional payroll necessities.
-What Else?

 I hear you!
 I'm almost done, but this is so exciting!
 Please help us make this dream a reality by watching our videos, checking out our website (link at top of page) and like our Esteamed Coffee FB page, too!
 We'd love to add you to our mailing list (at the bottom of our website home page) and most of all, if you could please donate to our worthy, tax exempt cause, we'd be most grateful to you!
 Every dollar is a blessing towards our mission of creating jobs for people with disabilities!